Gregory Juno 24L Review

 When it comes to pockets, loops, and helpful attachments, the Juno 24L once again shows up admirably.
 A large main compartment is easily accessed with a double zipper and includes a simple elastic-top hydration pocket with an exit slot under the top handle.
 The outside has just the right number of pockets to keep you organized without creating a confusing maze of "what pocket did I put that in?".
 A small zippered pocket on the outside near the top is reinforced with padding to add protection for storing electronics.
 A stretch mesh pocket offers a solution for that extra layer you no longer need as the day grows warmer.
 Both hip belt wings have zippered pockets that can accommodate most oversized smartphones.
 Side stretch pockets easily hold standard 1L Nalgenes.

-At 31 ounces, the Juno 24L is one of the heavier bags we tested.
+At 31 ounces, the Juno 24L is one of the heavier daypacks that we tested in this review.
 There aren't any extras or removable parts that you could choose to leave at home to lighten your load, either.

 However, with its excellent, secure fit, it doesn't feel like a heavy pack.
 Even fully loaded with its listed maximum capacity of 20 pounds, the way it fits and moves with you helps it adequately distribute weight and feel like a much smaller load than it really is.